Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Discussion

-For the case of binary tests we focused on extensions of the bivariate random effects meta-analysis model.
-However, there are situations where production of a summary ROC curve might be preferred.
+For the case of binary tests, we focused on extensions of the bivariate random effects meta-analysis model.
+However, there are situations where production of a summary Receiver Operating Characteristic (ROC) curve might be preferred.
 Several methods have been described for performing ROC analysis for multiple disease states for a single study \citep{zhou2014statistical,nakas2023roc}, but have not been extended into a meta-analysis context.
-The ideas described in this paper could be integrated with these multiple disease state ROC approaches to extend the HSROC meta-analysis model \citep{rutter2001hierarchical} to multiple disease states, incorporating stage proportions.
-It is worth noting, that if a separate summary ROC curve was required at each disease stage, these could be produced based on the parameters obtained from our joint modeling approach, drawing on the equivalence of the Bivariate and HSROC meta-analysis models \citep{harbord2007unification}.
+The ideas described in this paper could be integrated with these approaches to extend the HSROC meta-analysis model \citep{rutter2001hierarchical} to multiple disease states, incorporating stage proportions.
+It is worth noting that summary ROC curves could be derived based on the model we have presented, drawing on the equivalence of the Bivariate and HSROC meta-analysis models \citep{harbord2007unification}.

-Finally, while our focus was on estimating test accuracy across multiple disease states, we note conceptual parallels to settings where accuracy is reported across other patient characteristics, such as age, gender or aetiology.
+Finally, while our focus was on estimating test accuracy across multiple disease states, we note conceptual parallels to settings where accuracy is reported across other patient characteristics, such as age group, gender or aetiology.
 For example, \citet{selby2019effect} aimed to produce meta-analytic summaries of test accuracy for different age groups.
 While some studies reported accuracy for the required groups, others reported only overall or merged accuracy alongside percentages of individuals in each age group.
 The ideas described in this paper could be applied to jointly model both types of data.